Gabriel Olaseni

-Abodunrin Gabriel Olaseni (born 29 December 1991) is a British professional basketball player for Mersin MSK of the Basketbol Süper Ligi (BSL).
+Abodunrin Gabriel Olaseni (born 29 December 1991) is a British professional basketball player for Casademont Zaragoza of the Spanish Liga ACB.
 He also plays for the Great Britain men's national basketball team.

 Professional career

 Olaseni went undrafted in the 2015 NBA draft.
 In July 2015, he joined the Miami Heat for the 2015 NBA Summer League.
 On 23 July 2015 he signed with German club Brose Baskets.
 On 22 November 2015 he was loaned to Gießen 46ers for the rest of the 2015–16 season.

 On 13 July 2016 Olaseni signed with Italian club Dinamo Sassari.
 On 3 March 2017 he parted ways with Sassari.
 The next day he signed with French club Orléans Loiret Basket for the rest of the 2017–18 Pro A season.

 On 23 August 2017 Olaseni signed with Fuenlabrada for the 2017–18 season.

 For the 2018–19 season, he signed with s.Oliver Würzburg of the German Bundesliga.
 He played in the 2019 FIBA Europe Cup Finals with s.Oliver, where he lost to his former team Dinamo Sassari.

 On 13 August 2019 he signed with Bursaspor of the Turkish Basketball Super League.

 On 10 August 2020 he signed with Büyükçekmece Basketbol of the Turkish Basketbol Süper Ligi (BSL).
 Olaseni averaged 15.6 points and 9.1 rebounds per game.

 On 3 July 2021 he signed with Darüşşafaka.

 On 28 June 2023 he signed with London Lions of the British Basketball League (BBL).

 On 6 July 2024 he signed with Mersin MSK of the Basketbol Süper Ligi (BSL).

+On 13 May 2026 he signed with Casademont Zaragoza of the Spanish Liga ACB, signing until the end of the season.
+After helping Zaragoza avoid relegation in the last round of the 2025–26 ACB season, Olaseni signed a contract extension for two more seasons on 22 June 2026.